-- 24. If a personal sickness or accident insurance policy is (or includes) income protection insurance, s CE 11 may apply.
-Payments made under a policy of income protection insurance where an employer is liable to pay or contribute to the premiums are income to the employee under s CE 11. - 25.
-There are no specific provisions that apply to make payments under other personal sickness or accident insurance policies income.
-Therefore, payments under these insurance policies will be income only if they are income under ordinary concepts (s CA 1(2)). - 26.
-Whether a payment under an insurance policy is income or not will depend on the relationship between the payer and the recipient and the purpose of the payment (Reid v CIR (1985) 7 NZTC 5,176).
-Where a payment is made to replace income which the recipient would otherwise have earned or where the purpose of the payments is to provide the recipient with amounts to meet their living expenses, the payments are likely to be income.
-Payments that are regular or recurring are much more likely to be income (Reid).
-However, a one-off payment may still be income (FCT v Hyteco Hiring Pty Ltd 92 ATC 4,694). - 27.
-Therefore, the payments that are most likely to be income are payments that are intended to compensate an insured person for lost income (whether periodic, or lump
+- 19. If a personal sickness or accident insurance policy is (or includes) income protection insurance, s CE 11 may apply.
+Claim payments made under a policy of income protection insurance where an employer is liable to pay or contribute to the premiums are income to the employee under s CE 11. - 20.
+There are no specific provisions that apply to make claim payments under other personal sickness or accident insurance policies income.
+Therefore, claim payments under these insurance policies will be income only if they are income under ordinary concepts (s CA 1(2)). - 21.
+Whether a claim payment under an insurance policy is income or not will depend on the relationship between the payer and the recipient and the purpose of the payment (Reid v CIR (1985) 7 NZTC 5,176).
+Where a claim payment is made to replace income which the recipient would otherwise have earned or where the purpose of the payments is to provide the recipient with amounts to meet their living expenses, the payments are likely to be income.
+Claim payments that are regular or recurring are much more likely to be income (Reid).
+However, a one-off claim payment may still be income (FCT v Hyteco Hiring Pty Ltd 92 ATC 4,694). - 22.
+Therefore, the claim payments that are most likely to be income are payments that are intended to compensate an insured person for lost income (whether periodic, or lump sum) and other regular or periodic payments intended to help the insured person meet their living expenses.
+Other lump sum and reimbursing claim payments are unlikely to be income (for example, a lump sum payment made to compensate a person for the loss of a limb, or a payment reimbursing medical expenses). - 23.
+Claim payments that are not "income" (either under s CE 11 or s CA 1(2)) will not be taxable.
+If a claim payment is "income", it is necessary to consider whether it is assessable income or exempt income.

-- sum) and other regular or periodic payments intended to help the insured person meet their living expenses.
-Other lump sum and reimbursing payments are unlikely to be income (for example, a lump sum payment made to compensate a person for the loss of a limb, or a payment reimbursing medical expenses). - 28.
-Payments that are not "income" (either under s CE 11 or s CA 1(2)) will not be taxable.
-If a payment is "income", it is necessary to consider whether it is assessable income or exempt income.
+Is the claim payment exempt income of the employee?

-Is the payment exempt income of the employee?
+- 24. The relevant exemption provision is s CW 34.
+A claim payment of income made under a policy of personal sickness or accident insurance will be exempt under s CW 34 if: - it is made to a person because they (or another person) are incapacitated for work; and either - o the payment is made by a friendly society; or - o the payment is not calculated according to loss of earnings. - 25.
+If the claim payment does not meet these criteria, it will be assessable income.

-- 29. The relevant exemption provision is s CW 34.
-A payment of income made under a policy of personal sickness or accident insurance will be exempt under s CW 34 if: - it is made to a person because they (or another person) are incapacitated for work; and either - o the payment is made by a friendly society; or - o the payment is not calculated according to loss of earnings. - 30.
-If the payment does not meet these criteria, it will be assessable income. - 31.
-The following diagram sets out the process for determining how an amount paid out under a policy should be treated.
-Each payment needs to be considered separately.
-As noted above, where a single payment is made for more than one thing, apportionment may be required:
+26. The following diagram sets out the process for determining how a claim amount paid under a policy should be treated.
+Each claim payment needs to be considered separately.
+As noted above, where a single claim payment is made for more than one thing, apportionment may be required:

-Treatment of payment made to a person under a policy of personal sickness or accident insurance
+Treatment of claim payment made to a person under a policy of personal sickness or accident insurance